Nymphaea nouchali var. caerulea: Classification

-Apomorphine is said to be main psychoactive compound present.
-Other compounds include nuciferine.

-Similar species

-In Southern Africa the only other native species of water-lily is N. lotus; this has night-blooming, usually white flowers.
-N. mexicana is a mostly yellow-flowered invasive species in South Africa.
-Most plants are derived from US stock, but a significant number of samples were escaped garden cultivars or hybrids, some of which may be crossed with native species.
-These hybrids are often recognisable by their divergent flower colours and forms.

-In Australia it may be confused with the native N. gigantea, but can be distinguished on the basis of N. gigantea lacking the petal-coloured appendages on the outer stamens in N. caerulea.

 Distribution

 The native distribution covers North Africa along the Nile and south throughout central, East and Southern Africa.
 It is common in this range.
 The conservation status has not been evaluated by the IUCN, but it is considered a species of 'least concern' by the South African National Biodiversity Institute in their Red List of South African Plants.

 On the African continent, it occurs, from north to south, westwards to at least Chad, Congo-Brazzaville, the DRC (only in Katanga?), Angola and Namibia.
 In South Africa this plant is found in every province, as well as in eSwatini, but it is not native to Lesotho and the Western Cape.
 It also occurs on islands off the eastern African coast: Zanzibar, Madagascar and the Comoro Islands.
 It is native to Yemen and Oman (in Dhofar) in the southern Arabian Peninsula but, according to Moshe Agami in a 1980 paper, is thought to have become extinct in the wild in Israel.

 It has more recently been spread more widely around the world as an ornamental plant, and introduced populations are now found in Bangladesh, Meghalaya, Kerala and Assam in India, Fiji, Mauritius, North Island in New Zealand, New South Wales and Queensland in Australia, Cook Islands, Costa Rica, and throughout eastern South America (in Brazil and Argentina).

 There is an introduced population of blue water-lilies originally from East Africa in the US in the state of Florida.
 This was first identified as N. zanzibarensis, then as N. capensis var. zanzibarensis, but following the 1989 FTEA publication the taxon was moved to N. nouchali var. zanzibarensis.
 Nonetheless the 1997 addition to the Flora of North America series decided to retain recognition of the local population under the name N. capensis, and this population continues to be recognised under that name in the US.

 The naturalised populations in eastern Australia were also thought to be N. capensis var. zanzibarensis, then later N. caerulea var. zanzibarensis, then in 2011 N. capensis, but the plants in the wild are now thought to be N. caerulea.
 It is considered an environmental weed in Australia.